helloharendra/My_Flutter_Learning_note/README.md

  class myApp (){ #the starting point of your app.

  }
- MyAppState # defines state of your app
+ - MyAppState # defines state of your app
- MyAppState # defines the data the app needs to function.
-Right now, it only contains a single variable with the current random word pair.
+ - MyAppState # defines the data the app needs to function.
+Right now, it only contains a single variable with the - - -current random word pair.
 You will add to this later.
+ - ChangeNotifier
- ChangeNotifier  # way to manage app state in flutter. also maney powefull ways are avialable.
+ - way to manage app state in flutter. also maney powefull ways are avialable.

-                 # The state class extends ChangeNotifier which means that it can notify others about its own changes.
+- The state class extends ChangeNotifier which means that it can notify others about its own changes.

-# Every widget defines a build() method that's automatically called every time the widget's circumstances change so that the widget is always up to date.
+- Every widget defines a build() method that's automatically called every time the widget's circumstances change so that the widget is always up to date.
-# MyHomePage tracks changes to the app's current state using the watch method.
+- MyHomePage tracks changes to the app's current state using the watch method.

-Scaffold () :  # it's a helpful widget and is found in the vast majority of real-world Flutter apps.
+- Scaffold () :  # it's a helpful widget and is found in the vast majority of real-world Flutter apps.
-Column () :   # is one of the most basic layout widgets in Flutter.
+- Column () :   # is one of the most basic layout widgets in Flutter.

-WordPair # provides several helpful getters, such as asPascalCase or asSnakeCase.
+- WordPair # provides several helpful getters, such as asPascalCase or asSnakeCase.
 Here, we use asLowerCase

-Flutter Code Formatting
+### Flutter Code Formatting

 https://docs.flutter.dev/development/tools/formatting